mbilski/akka-reasonable-downing/README.md

   }

   reasonable.downing {
-    # the time to make the decision after the cluster is stable
+    # the time to make a decision after the cluster is stable
     stable-after = 7 seconds

     # the N / 2 + 1 where N is number of nodes in a static cluster